tildeleb/dedup/README.md

 Usage
 -----

-	Usage of ./dedup:
+	Usage of dedup:
+	  -F    print fingerprint
+	  -H    print human readable size
+	  -L    print length of hash chain
+	  -N    print number of roots
+	  -S    print size
 	  -b int
 	        block size (default 8192)
-	  -d	hash dirs
+	  -d    hash directories
 	  -dd string
 	        do not descend past dirs named this
 	  -dt value
-	    	directory sizes <= threshhold will not be considered -fr
+	        directory sizes <= threshhold will not be considered -fp uint
+	        fingerprint to search for.
+	  -fr
 	        full read; read the entire file
 	  -ft value
-	    	file sizes <= threshhold will not be considered -h	human readable numbers
+	        file sizes <= threshhold will not be considered -l int
-	  -p	print duplicated dirs or files
+	        print fingerprints with more than l entries on chain (default 1) -p    print duplicated dirs or files
 	  -pat string
 	        regexp pattern to match filenames
 	  -pd
 	        print duplicates with -r
 	  -ps
 	        print summary
-	  -r	reverse sense; record non duplicated files
+	  -r    reverse sense; display non-duplicated files
 	  -rs
 	        reverse sense of sort, smallest to largest
 	  -s    sort duplicate files by size from largest to smallest

 Examples
 --------
-	dedup -p d1 d2
+	% # find duplicate files in d1
-	dedup -p -d d1 d2
+	% dedup -p d1
+	% # find files not in both d1 and d2
-	dedup -r -p -d d1 d2
+	% dedup -d -r -p d1 d2

 Output Format
 -------------
-	leb@hula:~/gotest/src/leb.io/dedup % ./dedup -p zzz
+	leb@hula-3:~/gotest/src/leb.io/dedup % dedup -p -F z z1
-	0554e24b2e799f49 3405
-		"zzz/README1.md"
-		"zzz/README2.md"
-	leb@hula:~/gotest/src/leb.io/dedup %
+	0f6fc1f830df9250 "z/b1"
+	0f6fc1f830df9250 "z/b2"

+	858fdcc985d2e45f "z/big"
+	858fdcc985d2e45f "z1/big"

+	c3b9cb2d068916ae "z/b/f2"
+	c3b9cb2d068916ae "z/c/f2"
+	c3b9cb2d068916ae "z/README.md"
+	c3b9cb2d068916ae "z/README2.md"
+	c3b9cb2d068916ae "z1/b/f2"
+	c3b9cb2d068916ae "z1/c/f2"
+	c3b9cb2d068916ae "z1/README.md"
+	c3b9cb2d068916ae "z1/README2.md"

-With the `-p` flag for each set of duplicated files the hash is printed and the file size followed by each pathname on separate lines.
+With the `-F` flag for each set of duplicated files the hash is printed followed the pathname.

 Implementation
 --------------
 dedup scans the supplied directories and/or files.

 Without the -d (directory) switch dedup recursively scans the supplied directories in depth first order and records the hash of each file in a map of slices keyed by the hash.
-After the scan is complete, the resulting map is iterated, and if any of the slices have a length of more than one, then the files on that slice are all duplicates of each other.
+After the scan is complete, the resulting map is iterated, and if any of the slices have a length of more than one, then the files on that slice are all duplicates.

-With the -d switch the supplied directories are recursively scanned and the fingerprint hashes of each directory are calculated from their files and directories and recorded in the map.
+With the -d switch the supplied directories are recursively scanned and the fingerprint hashes of each directory are calculated from their files and sub-directories and recorded in the map.
 Again, if the length of any slice is more than one then the entire directory is duplicated.

-If the -r switch is supplied, the sense of the test is reversed and files that are not duplicated are recorded and optionally printed.
+If the -r switch is supplied, the sense of the test is reversed and files that are *not duplicated* are recorded and optionally printed.
 Useful when you want to know which files haven't been backed up.
-Missing files can be found with the -r switch.
+The reverse of duplicated files are missing files.
+They can be found with the -r switch.

 Notes
 -----
 * For speed, only partial sections of large files are read and hashed.
+* dedup doesn't consider path or file names in the logic of deciding if a file is duplicated or not.
+This has the benefit of being file name and path name (location) independent but has it's downsides too.
 * *Originally written in about an hour on a plane from SFO->EWR, 7-23-15, and based on an idea I had been mulling for years.*